-How to leverage the technology available to us in modern society to become more efficient to squeeze more productivity out of our day.
+How to leverage the latest technologies to become more efficient to squeeze more productivity out of your day.

-Where to find inspiration and positive influence to continue inventing, creating and innovating.
+Where to find your sources of inspiration and positive influence to continue inventing, creating, and innovating.

-What are some of the tech challenges faced by the Latinx community and some potential solutions
+What are some of the challenges faced by the Latinx community and some potential solutions.

 Powerful stories from his book “El Salto” about many Latinos’ first steps with technology in the U.S.